site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 When `INSTALL_MODE=openwrt` is specified, the `adguardhome` package is installed from the package manager repository.

-For opkg, available versions are checked via `opkg list`, and `opkg install --verbosity=0 adguardhome` is executed.
+For opkg, available versions are checked via `opkg list`, and `opkg install adguardhome` is executed.
 For apk, `apk search adguardhome` and `apk add adguardhome` are executed.

 If the package does not exist in the repository, a warning message is displayed and automatic fallback to official binary installation occurs.
 If a network error occurs, an error message is displayed and the script exits.

 The service name for OpenWrt package installation is `adguardhome`.

+## Configuration File Path Determination

+The configuration file path is automatically determined based on the OS version and package manager.

+- OpenWrt 24.10 or later, SNAPSHOT, or APK-based systems: `/etc/adguardhome/adguardhome.yaml`
+- OpenWrt 23.05 or earlier: `/etc/adguardhome.yaml`
+- Official binary: `/etc/AdGuardHome/AdGuardHome.yaml`

 ## YAML Configuration File Generation Timing